browserengineering/book/book/security.md

         body += "Cookie: {}\r\n".format(cookie)
 ```

-Now we can reference the `SameSite` parameter of a cookie.
-But to
+This stores the `SameSite` parameter of a cookie.
+But to actually use
-actually use it, we need to know which site an HTTP request is being
+it, we need to know which site an HTTP request is being made from.
-made from.
-Let's add a new `top_level_url` parameter to `request` to
+Let's add a new `top_level_url` parameter to `request` to track that:
-track that:

 ``` {.python}
 def request(url, top_level_url, payload=None):